pawkord/financial_transactions_analytics/README.md

 ---

 ## 👑 3.
-Customer 360 Profitability View
+Customer Profitability View
 *(See `sql_scripts/5_customer_profitability_view.sql`)*

 A master flat table was created using **CTEs** and **LEFT JOINs** to combine demographic data (`users`), credit risk factors (`cards`), and behavioral metrics (`transactions`). `COALESCE()` was utilized to cleanly handle inactive users with zero transactions.

 **Key Findings from Top Spenders:**
 * **Strong Purchasing Power in the 50+ Demographic:** The top 5 highest-spending customers in the sample are all over the age of 50.
 The #1 overall spender (User 96, Age 69) generated **$2,690.02** over just 4 days.
 This indicates that customer acquisition and premium card marketing efforts should heavily target the senior demographic.
 * **High Spend vs. Credit Risk:** The #2 overall spender (User 1168) generated **$2,471.05** in transaction volume and belongs to the 'High Income' tier.
 However, this user has a high-risk credit score of only **505**.
-This validates the necessity of a consolidated "Customer 360" view—looking at transaction volume or income alone would obscure the significant default risk this individual poses to the institution.
+This validates the necessity of a consolidated customer view—looking at transaction volume or income alone would obscure the significant default risk this individual poses to the institution.